Mohit-Dash/jarvis/README.md

 # jarvis
-Jarvis is justt like what u think it is
+Jarvis is just like what u think it is

 IRON MAN'S PERSONAL ASSISTANT